yowainwright/macrustle/README.md

 ---

-It can take time to setup a new mac for JavaScript development.
+It can take time to setup a new mac for JavaScript development.<br />
 MacRustle provides instructions to help with this process.

 ---